oubiga/respect/README.rst

         :target: https://coveralls.io/r/oubiga/respect?branch=master

 A command-line tool to interact with the Github API.
-Getting to know software developers you ``respect``.
+Getting to know software developers you **respect**

 .. code:: shell